nirantak/scraper/README.md

 # Scraper

-> _A Python web scraper built using BS4 and Selenium_
+> _Python web scrapers built using Selenium, BS4 and Playwright_

 ## Table of Contents